UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/alerts.md

 First, you should make yourself familiar with the [Microsoft Documentation](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/pop-ups)

-Apart from looking at some example code, there is little point in replicating this as the documentation is very comrehensive!

-Instead we will look at how you might provide native controls
+The APIs are fairly simple and the documentation is very comprehensive, so we will not focus on that aspect.
+The documentation covers three basic types of popup via three methods:

+* `DisplayAlert`
+* `DisplayActionSheet`
+* `DisplayPromptAsync`

+It is important to understand that these are all methods on the [`Page` class](https://docs.microsoft.com/dotnet/api/xamarin.forms.page?view=xamarin-forms).

+> The built-in pop-ups APIs are all **View Based**

+We will look at how you might invoke these from a view model.
+This was briefly covered before in an earlier chapter, but it is good to look at this again.

 ----